WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: the process of caring for and encouraging the growth or development of someone or something. 关心和鼓励某人或某事的成长或发展的过程。

+- nut

+  1. noun: a fruit consisting of a hard or tough shell around an edible kernel.

+     _"he was cracking nuts with his teeth"_

+  2. noun: a small flat piece of metal or other material, typically square or hexagonal, with a threaded hole through it for screwing on to a bolt as a fastener.

+     _"fix the new pipe and tighten the nuts"_

+  3. noun(INFORMAL): a crazy or eccentric person.

+     _"she would have written me off as a time-wasting nut"_

+  4. noun(INFORMAL): a person's head.

+     _"he's aiming to break a record by balancing a car on his nut"_

+  5. noun(VULGAR SLANG): a man's testicles.

+  6. noun: the fixed ridge on the neck of a stringed instrument over which the strings pass.

+     _"the positioning allows the strings a straight path over the nut"_

+  7. verb(ARCHAIC): gather nuts.

+     _"in autumn children would go nutting"_

+  8. verb(INFORMAL·BRITISH): butt (someone) with one's head.

+     _"I thought he was going to nut me in the face"_

+  9. phrase: do one's nut - become extremely angry or agitated.

+  10. phrase: nuts and bolts - the basic practical details.

+      _the basic practical details. "the nuts and bolts of public policy"_

+  11. phrase: off one's nut - out of one's mind; crazy.

+  12. phrase: tough nut - someone who is difficult to deal with; a formidable person.

+  13. phrase: a tough nut to crack - a difficult problem or an opponent that is hard to beat.

+  14. phrase: use a sledgehammer to crack a nut - use disproportionately drastic meatures to deal with a simple problem.

+  15. phrase: nut out - plan or devise something mentally.

+      _"we really need to sit down and nut out a plan"_

 ## O

+- oak

+  1. noun: a tree that bears acorns as fruit, and typically has lobed deciduous leaves.
+Oaks are common in many north temperate forests and are an important source of hard and durable wood used chiefly in construction, furniture, and (formerly) shipbuilding.

+  2. phrase: mighty oaks from little acorns grow - something of small or modest dimensions may grow into something very large or impressive.

 - obscure